jDomantas/ld39/ideas.md

 * Enemies intro.
 Circular level structure, bait them around and trap them (close doors).
 * Turrets intro.
 Enemies blocking the way, bait them towards generator where there are turrets.
 * Activate second generator and connect to the first to increase reachable distance to reach final door.

+Levels:
+1. Intro:
+   Info text: "MOUSE + SPACE TO MOVE", "WALK TO THE TRANSPORTER"
+2. Keycard intro:
+   Info text: "KEYCARDS OPEN LOCKED DOORS"
+3. Generator intro:
+   Info text: "LEFT-CLICK - POWER TILE", "RIGHT-CLICK - UNPOWER TILE", "CLICK POWERED DOOR TO OPEN OR CLOSE IT"
+4. Secondary generators:
+   Info text: "STAND NEXT TO GENERATOR TO TURN IT ON"
+5. Connect generators to increase reachable distance
+6. Enemy intro:
+   Info text: "AVOID ENEMIES", "PRESS R TO RETRY LEVEL"
+7. Enemies: bait them into a room and trap them there
+8. Turret intro: enemies block the way, bait them into turret fire Info text: "TURRETS WILL SHOOT EVERYONE"